CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.WarnWhenAgentWillDieFromWorking/README.md

 ## Overview

 Provides a visual warning when an agent is guaranteed to die if assigned to work on an abnormality.
-The warning only appears when an abnormality has been fully observed to avoid spoiling newly-acquired abnormalities.
+The warning only appears when an abnormality has been fully observed to avoid spoiling newly acquired abnormalities.

 ## What does this mod do?

 - Changes the work assignment UI for fully observed abnormalities so that any agents that would trigger an instant-kill mechanic show up in all-red text and display the "Dead" text when hovered over.
   - Note that this only takes effect if the abnormality is fully observed.

 ## Why create this mod?

-Discovering how to deal with abnormalities is a major part of the game, however later on there are so many that have instant death abilities that are hard to keep track of.
-It’s very annoying being almost done with a day with no deaths but then having an agent die because either I forgot about an instant death condition, the agent had a temporary condition that I wasn't aware was still affecting them, or it triggered because of a rare edge case.
+Discovering how to deal with abnormalities is a major part of the game.
+However, later on there are so many that have instant death abilities that are hard to keep track of.
+It’s really frustrating to be almost done with a day with no deaths, only to have an agent die because I forgot an instant death condition, missed a temporary condition, or encountered a rare edge case.

-Just to be clear, this is only for cases where the agent is guaranteed to die because of an instant-kill mechanic, not because they would die from low health/sanity or sending a low-chance agent would cause a bad result.
+Just to clarify, this is only for cases where the agent is guaranteed to die because of an instant-kill mechanic, not because they would die from low health/sanity or sending a low-chance agent would cause a bad result.

 ## Abnormality Warnings (Spoilers)